bwann/homelab/FAQ.md

 filled it full of 8x Raspberry Pis (1st gen), and created `tinycluster`.
 (https://binaryfury.wann.net/tinycluster/)

+Plus the form factor of the HELMER makes it fun to come up with ideas to fit things into a compact space.

 ### How big is it?

 The HELMER cabinet is about 11" wide, 27" tall, and 17" deep.
 It fits